 Step 2: Install the Dashlane browser extension

 The browser extension is central to the Dashlane experience.
-Since so much of our work and sensitive data gets filtered through our browsing habits, Dashlane enables you to save new logins automatically, autofill passwords, payments, and personal information, and much more.
+Because so much of our work and sensitive data gets filtered through our browsing habits, Dashlane enables you to save new logins automatically, autofill passwords, payments, and personal information, and much more.
 In addition, Dashlane’s autofill function is powered by machine learning, which makes it faster and more accurate than most.

 Pin the extension to your toolbar by selecting the pushpin icon next to Dashlane in your list of extensions to ensure Dashlane always stays visible.